 - be of good moral character;

-- have graduated from an ABET accredited baccalaureate degree program in surveying and passed Part 1 of the licensing examination.
+- have graduated from an ABET accredited baccalaureate degree program in surveying; and

 Section 7208 (b) of the Education Law allows practice as a land surveyor in New York State by a person who is not a resident, or who has no established place of practice in this State, or who is a New York State resident but has arrived in New York State within the last six months may practice as a land surveyor in New York State.